Image palette extractor

 Quick overview

-• Choose 5, 7, or 9 swatches depending on how many dominant colors you need.
+- Choose 5, 7, 9, or 12 swatches depending on how much detail you need.

-• Use extracted palettes as starting points, then refine contrast, accessibility, and brand fit before production.
+- Use extracted palettes as evidence-backed starting points, then refine brand meaning and test final components before production.

 What the Hue Codex image palette extractor does

-The Hue Codex image palette extractor turns a local image into a compact set of dominant HEX swatches.
-Upload a photo, screenshot, logo, illustration, or moodboard, choose the number of swatches, and preview the extracted palette directly in the browser.
+The Hue Codex image palette extractor turns a local image into a compact set of representative swatches.
+Upload a photo, screenshot, logo, illustration, or moodboard, choose the number of swatches, focus mode, sort order, and quality, then preview the extracted palette directly in the browser.

 An image palette extractor analyzes image pixels and returns a small set of representative colors, usually called dominant colors or swatches.